m21ark/ldts/README.md

 ## LDTS_G0900 - Run birdrun.model.Bird Run!

-Run birdrun.model.Bird Run is a platformer game and a mock version of the mobile phone game with the same name (https://play.google.com/store/apps/details?id=com.ketchapp.runbirdrun&hl=en_US&gl=US).
+Run Bird Run is a platformer game and a mock version of the mobile phone game with the same name (https://play.google.com/store/apps/details?id=com.ketchapp.runbirdrun&hl=en_US&gl=US).
+The player controlls a lazy bird that can't fly much without getting tired.
 The main objective is to stay alive for as long as you can, while collecting the occasional falling coins.
 You must avoid the neverending boxes that fall from the sky, otherwise you lose!

 >This project was developed by Marco André (up202004891@fe.up.pt), João Silva (up202007614@fe.up.pt) and José Sousa (up202006141@fe.up.pt) for LDTS 2021/2022.